jo56/etmos-ai/README.md

 ## Environment Variables

-Create a `.env` file in the root directory:
+Create a `server/.env` file in the server directory:

 ```env
 # AI Configuration